samarpanda/webpack-setup/README.md

 21. File loader & Url loader - `url-loader` uses `file-loader` under the hood so we are installing both at the same time.
 And in webpack.config.js we can only see url-loader but not file-loader as of now.

-22. Implementing a managable way of configuring presets.
+22. Implemented a managable way of configuring presets.
 Found this to be one of the elegant way i have came across yet.
 Run command `npm run prod` everything working.
 Now we can start adding different preset / experimentation configurations those can be composed together.

-23. Implementing `webpack-bundle-analyzer` preset.
+23. Implemented `webpack-bundle-analyzer` using preset concept.
 You can try prod analyze the build by running `npm run prod:analyze`

+24. compress-webpack-plugin

+25. Lazy loading of footer using webpack `import` syntax